jonathanlurie/ShaderPlayground/readme.md

 Uses the same concept and interpolation as `shader_nano_oblique.html` but sends an array of texture to see how responsive it remain.
 Only one texture is displayed though.

 ## shader_micro_oblique_multiload.html
 Uses an Object3D filled with small planes, all having the same shader.
 Only one texture is loaded but it intersect with several planes.
+In addition, we are now able to define the texture chunk position and size in world coordinates.

 # Next steps